coderaiser/putout/packages/plugin-tape/README.md

 ## add-stop-all

-This is bad if you mocked import but forget to stop it this leads to bugs
+When you write test mocking `ESM` with [`mockImport()`](https://github.com/coderaiser/mock-import#mockimportname-mock) never forget to call [`stopAll()`](https://github.com/coderaiser/mock-import#stopall) when you no longer needs it.
+This leads to bugs in tests which are hard to find, each test should be checked with the one which pass when called alone but fail when called with others.

 ### ❌ Incorrect code example